Struggling Chinese developer warns it could run out of money

 The Evergrande chairman, Xu Jiayin, was summoned to meet Friday with officials of its home province of Guangdong, a government statement said.
 The statement said a government team would be sent to Evergrande headquarters to help oversee risk management.

 Evergrande’s struggle has prompted warnings that a financial squeeze on real estate — an industry that propelled China’s explosive 1998-2008 economic boom — could lead to trouble for banks and an abrupt and politically dangerous collapse in growth.

 Also Friday, another developer, Kaisa Group Holdings Ltd., warned it might fail to pay off a $400 million bond due next week.

-Another real estate company, Fantasia Holdings Group, announced Oct.
-5 it failed to make a $205.7 million payment due to bondholders.
+A midsize developer, Fantasia Holdings Group, announced Oct.
+5 that it failed to make a $205.7 million payment due to bondholders.

 Hundreds of smaller Chinese developers have gone bankrupt since regulators began tightening control over the industry’s finances in 2017.

 The slowdown in construction helped to depress China’s economic growth an unexpectedly low 4.9% over a year earlier in the three months ending in September.
 Forecasters expect growth to decelerate further if the financing curbs stay in place.